akazachk/vpc/README.md

 4. `timer`, a way to do timing via `VPCTimeStats`

 Before running `generateCuts` from `CglVPC`, ensure that the cut limit is properly set (especially when cuts are done in rounds or multiple disjunctions are used per round, the user must decide how to set the cut limit before each call to `generateCuts`).

+## Cbc Comments

+The project was previously extensively tested with Cbc version 2.9 (up to revision 2376 in the subversion history), though this backwards compatibility is no longer actively maintained.
+Performance in the main/trunk and 2.10 versions has been more unstable.
+Specifically, Cbc version 2.10 will probably *not* work.
+See the related issue [#12](https://github.com/akazachk/vpc/issues/12).
+In particular, as of 2020/03/27, we need to compile the development branch of Cbc with `SAVE_NODE_INFO` defined (using `ADD_CXXFLAGS="-DSAVE_NODE_INFO"`) to enable access to the `parentNode` code in `CbcModel`.
+In addition, if the Cbc commit is before [0f6ffed](https://github.com/coin-or/Cbc/commit/0f6ffed4c26daaf75edac2f87b70f3cc40cb12fd), we need to comment out the line `currentNode_ = NULL` in `CbcModel.cpp` around [line CbcModel.cpp:15392](https://github.com/coin-or/Cbc/blob/53f34cfea21360091608b02a041a962b2be7d6bc/src/CbcModel.cpp#L15390-L15391).

 ## Future